Ogoa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4-print_most_numbers.c
 Task 4
 This program contains a function that prints the numbers, from 0 to 9 with an exception of 2 and 4, followed by a new line.

+5-more_numbers
+Task 5
+This program contains a function that prints the numbers from 0 to 14,on ten lines.
+"_putchar()"_ can only be used three times.